What Is the Definition of Maya?

 In the Vedic Scriptures

+What is maya?
 According to Paramhansa Yogananda, the ancient Vedic scriptures say that the physical world operates under one fundamental law of maya, the principle of relativity and duality.
-Since God in his absolute form is Complete Unity, the only way He can appear as the separate and diverse manifestations of creation is under a false or unreal veil of maya, or illusion.
+God in his absolute form is Complete Unity.
+The only way He can appear as the separate and diverse manifestations of creation is under the false or unreal veil of maya, or illusion.
 (2)

 In Western Literature

-The famous poet Ralph Waldo Emerson was fascinated with the concept of maya and wrote about it in his journals.
+The famous poet Ralph Waldo Emerson was fascinated with the concept of maya and wrote about it in his journals, aiding the definition of maya.
 In one of his journals he quotes from the Vedas, “the world is born of maya.”
 He also wrote a short poem called maya (or Maia):

 Illusion works impenetrable,